 One of the things I am passionate about is helping parents understand their child’s learning and personality needs.
-I have literally dozens of posts on my website about tailoring our parenting and homeschooling to our child’s unique bent whether she is right-brained, gifted, spirited, highly-sensitive, or wired differently in some other way.
+I have dozens of posts on this website about tailoring our parenting and homeschooling to our child’s unique bent whether she is right-brained, gifted, twice-exceptional, spirited, highly-sensitive, or wired differently in some other way.

 But I also believe we have to balance this informed focus on our child with a mom-friendly approach to homeschooling.

 Every homeschooling family needs balance.
 That balance is found in the meeting of the child’s needs and the mother’s needs, abilities, and limits.
 (Yes, the father’s needs come into play as well, but I’m focusing here on the mother who is typically the lead homeschooler and stay-at-home parent.
 If the father is the one in this role, then this would apply to him.)

 While ultimately we have to defer to our child’s needs when it comes to homeschooling, we should only do so as much as necessary to give our child an effective education.
 The balance of that should be creating a mom-friendly homeschool situation where not only the child flourishes but the mother does as well with minimal homeschool stress.

 Homeschooling is a tremendous gift we give our children, but it should not be at the expense of our own spiritual, physical, and emotional well-being.